globalizejs/globalize/README.md

 jQuery.glob.&lt;code&gt;.js (along with its minified version, jQuery.glob.&lt;code&gt;.min.js).
 You may include any number of these scripts, making them available in the jQuery.cultures mapping.
-Including one of these scripts does NOT automatically make it the default culture selected with jQuery.culture.
+Including one of these scripts does NOT automatically make it the current culture selected in the jQuery.culture property.
 </p>
 <p>
-The default culture that comes with jQuery.glob.js is 'default', and heavily commented, describing the purpose of each of the fields defined by a culture.
+The neutral English culture is defined directly in jQuery.glob.js, and set both to the properties "en" and "default" of the jQuery.cultures mapping.
+Extensive comments describe the purpose of each of the fields defined.
 Note that every culture includes all of these fields, even if they are the same as this culture.
 However, the script uses jQuery's $.extend to copy from this culture, so looking at the raw scripts will only show you what is different in that culture from 'default'.
 The 'default' culture is listed here along with the comments: